kalinchuk/ATEM_Wireless_Tally_Light/README.md

 ## Setup and Configuration

 Note: We're assuming that you have a transmitter board with the Arduino Ethernet and also a receiver board with a JeeNode.
+If not, visit [http://kvitko.com/tally](http://kvitko.com/tally).

 1. Copy the dependent libraries from the project's libraries directory to your systems Arduino libraries directory.
 You may need to overwrite some of the libraries.
 1. Upload `ATEM_Tally_Receiver.ino` to your receiver node.